Git-Mastery: Lessons

 • Navigate inside the gitmastery-exercises folder.

-• Run gitmastery download hp-fetch-merge command.
+• Run the gitmastery download hp-fetch-merge command.

 The sandbox will be set up inside the gitmastery-exercises/hp-fetch-merge folder.